What is "Your ANTIVIRUS subscription has expired"?

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-More examples of deceptive scam websites that are designed to look like official product pages are "Microsoft Security Essentials Alert", "WARNING CRITICAL MESSAGE", "Required Video Codec Is Not Installed On Your Computer".
+More examples of deceptive scam websites that are designed to appear like official product pages are "Microsoft Security Essentials Alert", "WARNING CRITICAL MESSAGE", "Required Video Codec Is Not Installed On Your Computer".

 These pages can be used to trick users into installing unwanted, potentially malicious software, sending money, providing remote access to the operating system, and for other malicious purposes.
-Pages of this kind have to be ignored.
+Therefore, avoid these dangerous websites.

 How did potentially unwanted applications install on my computer?